felipos/newsboat-url-generator/README.md

 * Generate a [google API key](https://developers.google.com/youtube/v3/getting-started) first.

+* Put your API key into config.py file.

 * You will need to find your youtube channel id through [this guide](https://support.google.com/youtube/answer/3250431?hl=en) (Remember, is the channel id, not the user id.)